Headaches Neck Pain Relief: A Simple Guide

 Understanding why your neck is causing headaches is the first step toward finding real relief.
 Often, the culprits are hidden in our everyday routines and habits.
 From the way we sit at our desks to the stress we carry in our shoulders, these common factors can create a cycle of tension and pain.
 Let's look at some of the most frequent reasons your neck might be triggering those persistent headaches.

-The Problem with 'Tech Neck' and Poor Posture
+How 'Tech Neck' and Poor Posture Cause Pain

 That constant urge to check your phone or the hours spent hunched over a laptop can do more than just strain your eyes.
 This forward-head posture, often called "tech neck," places a tremendous amount of stress on the muscles and vertebrae in your neck and upper back.
 Think about it: for every inch your head juts forward, it adds about 10 extra pounds of weight for your neck to support.
 Over time, this strain leads to muscle fatigue, inflammation, and tension that radiates upward, causing a classic tension headache.
 Correcting poor posture is a key part of addressing the many conditions we can help with at our clinic.